dynamsoft-docs/barcode-reader-docs-js/programming/javascript/upgrade-guide/migrate-from-v9.md

 ### Understanding the DCV Architecture Advantage

 The Dynamsoft Barcode Reader JavaScript edition has been completely refactored to integrate with the powerful DynamsoftCaptureVision (DCV) architecture.
-This modern foundation enables:

-- **Modular Design**: Seamlessly integrate multiple document processing capabilities
-- **Optimized Performance**: Better resource management and faster processing
-- **Extensibility**: Easy integration of new features and technologies
-- **Future-Ready**: Built to support emerging computer vision requirements

 To understand the full advantages of this new architecture, please refer to:

 * [Overview of Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/introduction/)
 * [Dynamsoft Capture Vision Framework Details](https://www.dynamsoft.com/capture-vision/docs/core/architecture/)